kmaida/concierge-slackbot/README.md

 /remind [#channel] Assign the next person in the @concierge rotation using `@concierge assign [@user]` every Monday
 ```

-**Note:** You can't directly remind the `@concierge` bot user to do something, however, because the bot itself is not the _assigned concierge user_.
-(E.g., `/remind @concierge do something` will _not_ work as expected because it sends a direct message to the _bot_.)
+**Note:** You can't directly remind "`@concierge`" to do something.
+I.e., `/remind @concierge do something` will _not_ work because it will send a direct message to the _bot user_, not any specific channel's _assigned human user_.
 When using `/remind`, you need to send the reminder in the _channel_ where you want the assigned concierge to receive the message.

 ### Scheduling Messages

 You can also schedule messages to be delivered later.
-This works with both the built-in `/remind` slash task (similar to above), and also with third party Slack apps like [Gator](https://www.gator.works/), [/schedule](https://slackscheduler.com/), and others.
+This works with both the built-in `/remind` slash task (similar to above), and also with third party Slack apps like [Gator](https://www.gator.works/) and [/schedule](https://slackscheduler.com/).
 Just schedule the message in the channel whose concierge you'd like to reach.
 E.g.:

 ```
 /gator Hey @concierge I need some help with task XYZ please
 ```

 ## Deployment

+Follow the development instructions again to create a new Slack app, but in your production workspace.

 The Slack app should be deployed with the following: